IBMIntegration/techjam/src/pages/acelabs/2023_lab2/index.md

 Now we will generate additional load with a rather rudementary method but should work for this lab without needing additional tools.
 Ideally we would used specialized tools such as LoadRunner.

 18. Press and keep pressing the refresh button/shortcut of your brower for about 10 seconds.
 Note: In windows it would be the F5 key.
 On a mac it would be command+R.

 20. Go back to the Openshift console and check the pods.
+Type is-hellow as filter and find your pods.
 If  utilization CPU goes beyond 0.02 cores (10% of 200 milicores) you should see that at least new pod was automatically created.

 ![](images/18_2pods.png)